1FIL0/Market-Engine-Client/README.md

 Part of the Market Engine project.
 NOT AFFILIATED WITH VALVE OR ANY OTHER SERVICES.

 ## Early Access
-This project is in very early access.
+This project is in very early access and bugs are expected.
 The client was originally designed for Linux + CPU compute and may have some bugs regarding Windows and certain hardware.

 ## Website